Summer Reading Paves Path to Fall Book Fair Excitement

 “Schools aren’t always in the unique situation that we’re in with having our own county library,” Chip admits.
 “When students get their own library cards, they go there with their parents and get oriented.
 If you start that push during the school year, that’s a great first step toward year-round reading and access to books.”

-This year the school is participating in the Scholastic Summer Challenge
+Last year the school participated in the Scholastic Summer Reading Challenge

 for the first time.
 Parents received letters informing them about the library card emphasis and participation in the challenge.
 Students will become familiar with the challenge’s website